richard-d-lee/jesus-chatbot/SEO_GUIDE.md

-# SEO Implementation Guide for Jesus Chatbot
+# SEO Implementation Guide for Jesus Express

 ## Overview
-This guide documents all SEO improvements implemented to help Jesus Chatbot rank highly in Google searches for keywords like "jesus chatbot", "chat with jesus", "jesus chat", and related terms.
+This guide documents all SEO improvements implemented to help Jesus Express rank highly in Google searches for keywords like "jesus chatbot", "chat with jesus", "jesus chat", and related terms.

 ## Implemented SEO Improvements